awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 1. Deploy a sample application\.

-   1. Save the following contents to a `yaml` file on your computer\.
+   1. Save the following contents to a file named *`sample-deployment.yaml`* file on your computer\.

       ```
       apiVersion: apps/v1